 There are a variety of shooting events included in the Olympics, including varying pistol, rifle, and shotgun events.
 Many fans would assume that the Olympics requires its shooters to meet a minimum age requirement; however, this is not the case.
 The Olympics do not require a minimum age for athletes participating in any shooting events.
-An International Federation that governs the sport may suggest an age requirement for the Olympic Committee to approve, but the Olympics themselves do not have a minimum age set for any shooting events.
+An international federation that governs the sport may suggest an age requirement for the Olympic Committee to approve, but the Olympics themselves do not have a minimum age set for any shooting events.

 The policy to not set a minimum age limit for participants relies on the belief that any athletes skilled enough to participate in the Olympics have been through extensive training, which takes years to complete.
 Therefore, no matter the age of the athlete, they should be properly trained.
-Additionally, it wouldn't be possible for participants of shooting events to reach the required skill level and progress through the necessary training if they were not of the right age.
+Additionally, it wouldn’t be possible for participants in shooting events to reach the required skill level and progress through the necessary training if they were not of the right age.

 Who is the oldest person to ever win an Olympic medal in shooting?

 The oldest person to ever win an Olympic shooting competition was Oscar Swahn, of Sweden.
-Swahn won Olympic silver in the 100 m team running deer double shots event of the 1920 Olympics held in Antwerp, at the age of 72.
-Swahn is also the oldest person to ever win Olympic gold, having done so during the 1912 Olympics at the age of 64 and 258 days.
+Swahn won Olympic silver in the 100-meter team running deer double shots event of the 1920 Olympics held in Antwerp, at the age of 72.
+Swahn is also the oldest person to ever win Olympic gold, having done so during the 1912 Olympics at the age of 64 years and 258 days.